filipealmeida/probespawner/README.md

 7. **probespawner.sh** - Launches probespawner with it’s argument as configuration.
 8. **probespawner.bat** - Launches probespawner with it’s argument as configuration in case you’re using Microsoft Windows.
 9. **testprobe.py** - The real dummy probe, it merely states that is a test and sends a sample dictionary to the outputs configured.
-10. **example.json** - Sample JSON configuration for a JDBC and JMX input
+10. **example.json** - Sample JSON configuration for a JDBC, a JMX input, any input.
+[Click here for contents](https://github.com/filipealmeida/probespawner/blob/master/example.json)
 11. **zxdatabaseprobe.py** - Same as databaseprobe.py but dispensing the use of Tomcat’s connection pool (uses zxJDBC)
 12. **databaseprobe.py** - Amazingly, this does not depend from “dummyprobe.py”, it was the initial code of a more monolitic probe that existed in the past.
 This probe executes any given query in a database and reports it’s results (if any) to the outputs configured in the JSON setup.
 It's here for legacy reasons, you should ignore this probe.
 13. **execprobe.py** - Executes “command” every cycle and reports it’s output